Historical markers of the Philippines: History

-The earliest predecessor of the National Historical Commission of the Philippines (NHCP) was the Philippine Historical Research and Markers Committee (PHRMC).
-Established on October 23, 1933 via Executive Order 451 during the governorship of Frank Murphy during the American colonial era, one of its tasks was to mark cultural and historical antiquities in Manila, which was later expanded to cover the rest of the Philippines.
-The first markers were installed in 1934, including ones for Church of San Agustin, Fort Santiago, Plaza McKinley, Roman Catholic Cathedral of Manila, San Sebastian Church, Concordia College, Manila Railroad Company, Dr. Lorenzo Negrao, and University of Santo Tomas (Intramuros site).
-Issuance of markers stopped during the Second World War.
+The earliest predecessor of the NHCP was the Philippine Historical Research and Markers Committee (PHRMC).
+Established on October 23, 1933, via Public Act 451 during the governorship of Frank Murphy during the American colonial era, one of its tasks was to mark cultural and historical antiquities in Manila, which was later expanded to cover the rest of the Philippines.
+The first markers were installed in 1934, including ones for Church of San Agustin, Fort Santiago, Plaza McKinley, Roman Catholic Cathedral of Manila, San Sebastian Church, Concordia College, Manila Railroad Company, Dr. Lorenzo Negrao, Church of Nuestra Señora de Guia, and University of Santo Tomas (Intramuros site).
+These markers contained the name of the committee, the Coat of Arms of the Commonwealth Government, a historical narrative written in English, and the year of the marker's installation.
+In 1941, the first dedication marker was installed inside the Mabini Shrine commemorating Apolinario Mabini.
+Issuance of markers generally stopped during the Second World War except for the marker Ang Unang Limbagan sa Pilipinas which is dated 1943.
+The said marker was the first one in Tagalog language, probably in compliance with promoting Philippine languages, alongside Japanese, against the usage of English.
 Some of these markers were either lost or destroyed during the war and new markers were installed as replacements for San Agustin Church and Manila Cathedral.
 Throughout the years, some markers have also been reportedly missing as they were stolen and sold as scrap metal.
-The installation of markers was continued by the successors of the PHRMC: the Philippines Historical Committee (PHC), National Historical Institute (NHI), and the National Historical Commission (NHCP).
-The standard style of markers has changed throughout the years.The language of the markers are mostly and primarily in Filipino, with markers also in English and Spanish.
+The installation of markers was continued by the successors of the PHRMC: the Philippines Historical Committee (PHC, January 23, 1937), National Historical Commission (NHCP, June 19, 1965; May 12, 2010), and the National Historical Institute (NHI, September 24, 1972).
+The standard style of markers has changed throughout the years.

+After the war, in 1946, the language of the markers reverted to English with a new portrait-oriented rectangular design akin to the contemporary ones.
+The seal featured the coat of arms of the Third Philippine Republic, as well as the year of installation.
+1955 markers have differently-colored bolts and accented border.
+Markers from 1963 featured Italicized texts until in 1966 when the markers also started to bore the new name of the agency, NHC.
+Markers bearing the new name of NHI started in 1974.
+During this decade, the usage of Tagalog has become more consistent, with a plain design and the coat of arms entirely within the body of the plaque.
+By 1977, the markers went back to its previous shape, although using a thinner metal instead of cast iron.
+Some 1980 markers had the coat of arms incorporated into the body of the plaque.
+Markers for artists in 1982 were designed in an oval-shape with an ornated border similar to the egg-and-dart motiff.
+1981 markers reverted to a similar style from the early 1970s.
+By 1983, marker design was again changed back similarly to post-war forms with changes on the coats of arms throughout changes in governments.
+By the 1990s, there are now markers with shorter texts with unique designsThe language of the markers are mostly and primarily in Filipino, with markers also in English, Spanish, and regional languages.
 The first marker to contain a regional language was installed to commemorate the Cebu Provincial Capitol in Cebu City.
 The markers, both in Cebuano and Filipino, were installed in 2008.
 The first marker in Ilocano was installed to commemorate Mansion House in Baguio in 2009.
 The first marker in Kapampangan was installed to commemorate the Holy Rosary Parish Church in Angeles in 2017.
 Historical markers outside of the Philippines may also be written in the local language of the country where the marker is installed such as German in Berlin, Germany and French in Ghent, Belgium (both markers commemorate José Rizal).
 Two of the first markers outside of the Philippines were installed in Ghent, Belgium, commemorating the residence of José Rizal when the El Filibusterismo was published, and in Dezhou, China, commemorating Paduka Batara, a King of Sulu who paid tribute to the Yongle Emperor and died there.
 Both were installed in 1959.